310mc/https-310mc.github.io-tl/source/_posts/senpai_turned_into_a_dog.md

 {% bubble Keito %}
 There are going to be exam students here for a meeting this afternoon, so the gym is off-limits!

-If you’re here to help out with preparations then be my guest, but if you’re not, leave immediately!
+If you’re here to help out with preparations then be my guest, but if you’re not, then leave immediately!
 Otherwise, you’ll only be getting in the way!
 {% endbubble %}

 {% bubble Midori %}